 ASSOCIATES OF APPLIED SCIENCE AND PROFESSIONAL CERTIFICATE PROGRAM REFUNDS

 All refunds are based on the amount the student has paid per semester.
-Refund amounts will be calculated according to the below charts.
+Refund amounts will be calculated according to the below charts and in accordance with all Department of Education and Veterans Affairs rules and regulations.